vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-purchase-flows.md

 This option is used when the partner needs a specific interaction with the customer that is not provided by the standard SmartCheckout template.

 Some examples include: displaying a QR code for payment, filling in an application form, logging in to an external website.

-[block:callout]
-{
-  "type": "warning",
-  "body": "For the connector that will use Redirect, there is no need to pass all the Test Suit tests, only the Redirect one."
+>⚠️ For the connector that will use Redirect, there is no need to pass all the Test Suit tests, only the Redirect one.
-}
-[/block]

 ![Payment Redirect](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/guides/Integration%20Guides/payments-integration-guide/payments-integration-purchase-flows-0_33.png)
 The sequence of events in a Redirect payment flow occurs as described in the following steps: